Koha-Community/kohadocs/source/tools.rst

          -  *Get there:*\ Staff Client > Patron Record >
             :ref:`Notices`

--  RLIST (Routing List)
+-  SERIAL_ALERT (New serial issue)

-   -  Used in the serials module to notify patrons/staff of new issues of a serial
+   -  Notice used in the serials module to notify patrons/staff of new issues of a serial.
+SERIAL_ALERT (RLIST in older verisons) is provided as a sample notice, but the notice code can be chosen freely as only the module is taken into account.
+Multiple notices can also be managed.

       -  *Get there:* More > Serials > :ref:`New
          Subscription <add-a-subscription-label>`

-   -  You have the option to select the 'Routing List' notice when creating a new subscription (Choose from the 'Patron notification' drop down).
+   -  You have the option to select the notice used to inform the patron about a received serial issue for a subscription.
+Choose from the 'Patron notification' drop down.

+   -  If a notice has been selected for a subscription, patrons can subscribe to the email notification from the subscription tab in the detail view in the OPAC.

    -  **Note**